South Carolina Gamecocks women's basketball: Final Four Breakthrough and Arrival of A’ja Wilson (2014–2017)

 The 2014–15 season marked a significant breakthrough.
 South Carolina finished 34–3, won both the SEC regular season and tournament championships, and advanced to the program’s first Final Four.
 Much of the team’s success was attributed to the maturation of Mitchell, Welch, and Coates, as well as the arrival of 6’5” freshman forward A’ja Wilson, the top-ranked recruit in the nation and a Columbia native.
 Wilson averaged 13.1 points and 6.6 rebounds per game and was named the National Freshman of the Year.
 The Gamecocks were narrowly defeated in the National Semifinals by Notre Dame, 66–65, after a potential game-winning shot was off the mark in the final seconds.

 In 2015–16, South Carolina went 33–2 and posted its first undefeated SEC season (16–0), winning both the regular season and tournament championships.
 Wilson, now a sophomore, averaged 16.1 points and 8.7 rebounds and earned SEC Player of the Year honors.
 Despite high expectations and a No. 1 seed in the NCAA tournament, the Gamecocks were upset in the Sweet Sixteen by eventual national runner-up Syracuse, ending their season earlier than anticipated.

 The 2016–17 campaign was the most successful in program history to that point.
 With Wilson now a junior, and, joined by high-impact transfers Allisha Gray (North Carolina) and Kaela Davis (Georgia Tech), South Carolina again swept the SEC titles and entered the NCAA Tournament as a No. 1 seed.
 The Gamecocks advanced past Quinnipiac in the Sweet Sixteen and Florida State in the Elite Eight to reach their second Final Four.
-They then defeated Stanford 62–53 in the National Semifinals and Mississippi State in the national championship game, 67–55, to capture the programs first ever national title.
+They then defeated Stanford 62–53 in the National Semifinals and Mississippi State in the national championship game, 67–55, to capture the program's first ever national title.
 Wilson was named the Final Four’s Most Outstanding Player, and Staley became the second Black woman to coach a national championship team in Division I women’s basketball history.
 The team finished with a 33–4 overall season record.